gavazquez/GazeTracker/README.md

 8) Click `start` in OpenTrack
 9) You might need to adjust the axes.
 To do so, check the [OpenTrack wiki](https://github.com/opentrack/opentrack/wiki)

+## Playstation 3 Eye toy
+You will need to have the CL Eye Driver installed if you want to use this webcam.
+You can get it [here](https://archive.org/download/CLEyeDriver5.3.0.0341Emuline/CL-Eye-Driver-5.3.0.0341-Emuline.exe)

 ## Tips:

 - Try to use a webcam with a wide field of view and at eye level to correctly detect pitch angles
 - Usually a lower resolution increase the framerate and makes the work easier for the AI

+## Compiling:

+1) You need to run the `download_models.ps1` script to download the AI models (~500 Mb).
+2) Build it with visual studio 2019 and make sure that the `Libs` content is copied to the output

 ## Acknowledgments: